Bluetooth-Compose/Bluetooth-Compose/README.md

 ### A Sweet Introduction

-Before we introduce Bluetooth-Compose, let's get a little excited by the convergence of Augmented Reality (AR) with Bluetooth Devices!
+Before we introduce Bluetooth-Compose, let's get a little excited by the convergence of Augmented Reality (AR) with Bluetooth Devices (BD)!

 - You will immediately see what Bluetooth-Compose does, and why it is important ~ not just to you, but to reducing the carbon-footprint of every-day devices around you!